 A balance is an individual experience as each session is tailored for what that individual needs (which can vary from each session).
-Kinesiology has been known to improve well-being, bringing a calmer and relaxed state of being, as well as improving self-esteem and confidence.
+Kinesiology has been known to improve emotional and physical well-being, bringing a calmer and relaxed state of being, reducing pain, as well as improving self-esteem and confidence.

 To understand what happens in a session read our article on the reason kinesiology could be for you: http://www.theinnersageaustralia.com/2016/08/21/kinesiology-it-could-be-for-you/

 - Increasing confidence, self worth and self belief